-Reducing or getting rid of gynecomastia is very often correlated to burning fat and losing weight, especially in case of pseudogynecomastia.
+Reducing or getting rid of gynecomastia is very often correlated to burning fat and losing weight, especially in a case of pseudogynecomastia.
 Therefore it is important to learn how to increase metabolism to easier burn that stubborn fat.

 How Is Fat Metabolized In The Body

 Metabolism is a set of chemical reactions that occur within the cells of the body that sustain life.
 It is composed of two components: catabolism and anabolism.
-Catabolism is the breaking down of matter to its basic parts, for example fats are broken down to fatty acids.
-Anabolism on the other hand, is the building up of parts used to build up cells such as the creation of proteins from fatty acids.
+Catabolism is the breaking down of matter to its basic parts, for example, fats are broken down to fatty acids.
+Anabolism, on the other hand, is the building up of parts used to build up cells such as the creation of proteins from fatty acids.

 Fats or lipids are obtained from the foods that we eat, or they are made by the liver.
-Foods that provide the body with fats include, animal meats like pork, chicken skin, cooking oils, olives and nuts.
+Foods that provide the body with fats include animal meats like pork, chicken skin, cooking oils, olives, and nuts.
 The more of these foods that you eat, the more lipids that have to be stored for future use.

 To understand the relationship of metabolism and weight loss, you need to understand how energy and metabolism are related.
 Metabolism is a process that relies heavily on energy in the form of a molecule known as adenosine triphosphate.
 Catabolism produces energy as organic matter is broken down into its simpler parts, these are exergonic reactions.
-Anabolism on the other hand utilizes energy to build up the complex molecules that compose the body, these are endergonic reactions.
+Anabolism on the other hand, utilizes energy to build up the complex molecules that compose the body, these are endergonic reactions.

 Energy in the body is stored primarily as lipids, but a part of it is in the form of glycogen.
 However, the amount of glycogen is much less than that of lipids.
 When the body needs new energy, it obtains it from newly consumed food.
 However, if there is no food consumed, or what is consumed is inadequate, the body begins to digest the glycogen that has been stored.
 The stores of glycogen can last one day at most.